aesthetic-suite/framework/docs/setup.md

 - `adapter` (Adapter) - The CSS-in-JS adapter to use for CSS styling and transformation.
 - `cxPropName` (string) - Name of the prop in which to pass the styles to CSS class name transformer function.
 Defaults to `cx`.
-- `extendable` (boolean) - Can component styles be extended by other components?
-Otherwise, the styles are locked and isolated.
-Defaults to `false`.
 - `passThemeProp` (boolean) - Should the theme prop be passed to all wrapped components?
 Defaults to `false`.
 - `rtl` (boolean) - Enable right-to-left mode rendering for all components.